pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

    FSDP Peak Memory Usage using Auto_wrap policy

-*CPU Off-loading*: In case the model is very large that even with FSDP wouldn't fit into gpus, then CPU offload can be helpful here.
+*CPU Off-loading*: In case the model is very large that even with FSDP wouldn't fit into GPUs, then CPU offload can be helpful here.

 Currently, only parameter and gradient CPU offload is supported.
 It can be enabled via passing in cpu_offload=CPUOffload(offload_params=True).

 Note that this currently implicitly enables gradient offloading to CPU in order for params and grads to be on the same device to work with the optimizer.
 This API is subject to change.
-Default is None in which case there will be no offloading.
+The default is None in which case there will be no offloading.

 Using this feature may slow down the training considerably, due to frequent copying of tensors from host to device, but it could help improve memory efficiency and train larger scale models.